Cody Bontecou

 "describe('add function', () => {\n" +

-" it('should return the sum of multiple numbers', () => {\n" +
+" it('returns the sum of multiple numbers', () => {\n" +

 ' expect(add(1, 2, 3)).toBe(6)\n' +